Interrupted Music: Whole book

 David Bratman, in Mythlore, describes Interrupted Music as "a full-length meditation on the framing of the series" of 12 volumes of The History of Middle-earth.
 Gergely Nagy, in Tolkien Studies, writes that the book proves that Flieger is a "good established Tolkien critic", and in particular that she is "a critic whose work can be built on."
 Shelley Gurney writes in Utopian Studies that Flieger "deals eloquently and concisely with the fundamental ideas behind ...
 Tolkien's mythology", and that she considers Flieger "the foremost scholar in research on The Silmarillion".

 Cami Agan writes in Mythlore that Flieger's books "establish Tolkien's grounding in [literary] sources ... [and] offer scintillating readings of Tolkien's themes, his processes of revision and recasting, and the resulting complexity of Middle-earth which he dedicated 'to England'".
 She adds that Interrupted Music uses "Tolkien's conception of creation as Music in order to explore the complex process of composition" of his legendarium.

+The Tolkien scholar Elizabeth Whittingham comments that in Interrupted Music, Flieger "comes closest to achieving what she sets out to do [in comparison to her books Splintered Light and A Question of Time], that is to undertake 'a comparison of the texts for the purpose of discovering patterns or movement in any direction'".
+Whittingham adds that Flieger's method of working is to trace Tolkien's many changes to his legendarium texts, searching for patterns of significant evolution in his mythic elements like "cosmogony, theogony, cosmology, thanatology and eschatology".

+The Christian linguist Oliver Stegen writes that readers interested in linguistics with a reasonable knowledge of Tolkien's Middle-earth writings will discover "eye-opening parallels" with wider language studies.

+The Catholic author Stratford Caldecott praised Interrupted Music as joining the ranks of the "most fascinating books" of Tolkien scholarship, alongside Flieger's Splintered Light.
+He noted that the title could be taken both as a description of the Great Music at the start of The Silmarillion, and of Tolkien's never-finished legendarium.
+He quoted Flieger's description of her subject, the legendarium, as "an unfinished symphony whose implications outrun its execution".
+In his view, Flieger worked on three topics: tracing the evolution of the legendarium; discovering the "multitudinous" influences on Tolkien as he wrote; and Tolkien's effort to make the work a mythology for England.

-Elizabeth Renneisen comments that "If Flieger's purpose is to offer a definitive outline of Tolkien's brilliant attempt at an English mythology, she falls short of success", adding however that Flieger certainly succeeds in encouraging readers to speculate about Tolkien's mythology.
+Elizabeth Renneisen offers the criticism that "If Flieger's purpose is to offer a definitive outline of Tolkien's brilliant attempt at an English mythology, she falls short of success", adding however that Flieger certainly succeeds in encouraging readers to speculate about Tolkien's mythology.